ZiruiPang/ZiruiPang.github.io/_pages/include/intro.md

 My current research interests revolve around:

-1. **Noisy Labels**: Investigating methods to identify noisy labels (incorrect or missing labels) in various datasets, including images, text, and audio.
-2. **LLM Unlearning**: Exploring techniques that enable large language models to selectively “forget” specific learned information.
+1. **LLM Unlearning**: Exploring techniques that enable large language models to selectively “forget” specific learned information.
-3. **Reinforcement Learning Applications**: Studying the application of reinforcement learning in control problems and large-model fine-tuning.
+2. **Agentic Reinforcement Learning**: Exploring the application of reinforcement learning in agent training, with a particular focus on how to improve training efficiency.
-4. **Multi-Agent Systems**: Exploring multi-agent systems composed of large language models and their applications in complex task settings.
+3. **Application of Multi Agents**: Exploring the applications of multi-agent systems in specific domains such as finance, music, and video.

 I have a deep passion for music and enjoy the pleasure it brings me in my leisure time.
 I previously had a long-term collaboration with the <a href='https://space.bilibili.com/1645566770?spm_id_from=333.337.0.0'>Choir of Central University of Finance and Economics</a>.